Skip to content

 TFDrift-Falco Documentation

-Welcome to the official documentation for TFDrift-Falco, a real-time multi-cloud Terraform drift detection system powered by Falco.
+Welcome to the official documentation for TFDrift-Falco, a real-time multi-cloud Terraform drift detection system with an integrated React Dashboard UI.

 What is TFDrift-Falco?